Nanssss/ethical-hacking-py/README.md

 # Ethical Hacking Programs

+*Use responsibly — these examples are for learning and authorized testing only.*

 *Please keep in mind that I wrote this code back when I was still a student — it’s far from perfect!*

 ----